 Sustainable Prosperity can only be achieved in consideration of all three pillars, Economy, Climate, and People.
-Through these lenses we identify the problems we want to solve with MEFF.
+Through these lenses we identify the problems we want to solve with the impact fund.

 Therefore, with this fund, the main problem we are trying to solve is the lack of access to knowledge and capital to solve the global climate crisis.